elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 ## Consuming threat data with Filebeat

 There are multiple [output options for Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/configuring-output.html), so use whatever is easiest for you.
-We’ll use a local Elasticsearch instance in this example.
+We'll use a local Elasticsearch instance in this example.
 Using a local instance of Elasticsearch and Kibana requires no modification to the `filebeat.yml` file.

-To validate our configuration, let’s first test our configuration and access to Elasticsearch.
+To validate our configuration, let's first test our configuration and access to Elasticsearch.

 * filebeat test config: This will test to ensure your `filebeat.yml` configuration is correct (if you modified it to fit your environment)